 2. Moisture on the Walls

 Moisture on the walls does not tend to be a good sign.
 If you see condensation on the walls or signs of water damage, like discoloration, mold, mildew, or musty air, your home or basement has excess moisture and it’s causing problems.
 Replacing your windows oftentimes is a big help, but when moisture is affecting the walls of your home, there may be other problem areas contributing to the damage, like the roof, siding, or doors.

 3. No Visible Cause

 If you notice chronic condensation on the interior of your window, but there isn’t anything obvious causing it, there might a problem.
 Issues with deteriorating or improper window insulation and excess moisture in your home are likely culprits, but only a contractor can tell for sure.

+These are just a few causes of window condensation.
 Like a canary in a coal mine, foggy windows are a good indicator of how your windows are holding up.
+Ignoring issues causes problems with your windows and could also be one of the ways you may be encouraging mold growth in your home.
 To keep your home efficient, and in good condition, call Zephyr Thomas at 717-399-4708 or stop by for a free consultation to check the integrity of your windows.